teamallnighter/portfolio-blog-ccdd/src/content/posts/2020-09-17-chris-learns-deno-planet-csv.md

 ##### Build: Deno, TypeScript
 - - -

+This app is a part of a [Udemy Course](https://www.udemy.com/course/deno-the-complete-guide-zero-to-mastery) on Deno that I took.

+Deno is a super powerful and simple JavaScript runtime.

+This app runs through data in a .csv and with certain options met creates a list of habitable planets

 ```typescript
 import { join } from "https://deno.land/std/path/mod.ts";
 import { parse } from "https://deno.land/std/encoding/csv.ts";